eunomia-bpf/bpf-developer-tutorial/src/19-lsm-connect/README_en.md

-# eBPF Tutorial by Example: Security Detection and Defense using LSM
+# eBPF Tutorial by Example 19: Security Detection and Defense using LSM

 eBPF (Extended Berkeley Packet Filter) is a powerful network and performance analysis tool widely used in the Linux kernel. eBPF allows developers to dynamically load, update, and run user-defined code without restarting the kernel or modifying the kernel source code.
 This feature enables eBPF to provide high flexibility and performance, making it widely applicable in network and system performance analysis.
 The same applies to eBPF applications in security, and this article will introduce how to use the eBPF LSM (Linux Security Modules) mechanism to implement a simple security check program.